 V E N A T I O N E S

-Praetores, aediles and quaestores were the magistrates charged with the duty of organizing the hunts, by imposing taxes on the provinces so that Rome could enjoy its games.
+At the beginning hunts were produced by an editor independently of the gladiatorial games, but after Augustan times they were produced together and became part of one show.
+Praetores, aediles and quaestores were the magistrates charged with the duty of organizing the hunts, by imposing taxes on the provinces so that the citizens could enjoy its games.
 Hunts had a religious side, too.
 They were dedicated to the goddess of the hunt Diana, or to Jupiter, in his different aspects of Latialis, Stygius or Infernalis.
 Hunts could be ordinary (held on fixed days in the year) or extraordinary (random).
-Ordinary were the birthday of the Caesars and anniversaries of glorious victories.
+Ordinary ones were the birthday of the Caesars and anniversaries of glorious victories.
 An extraordinary hunt could be called in occasion such as the crowning of a new Emperor, their weddings, the promotion to consul, the dedication of a public building, pro salute Caesaris (to the health of Caesar), wars, victories, triumph and funerals.

 Sometimes the hunts took place elsewhere, in the Forum and in the Circus, where a suitable space could be found.
 Some authors also draw a distinction between the great spectacular hunts and the morning hunts that became routine and took place in the Colosseum before the gladiator combat.